detectorisk/kevinkuriakose.github.io/_pages/about.md

 Contact me at <b> kevin.kuriakose.official@gmail.com </b> if my profile is of interest to your business!

 Some of my Ongoing works include:<brr>
-<dd>-Exploring footfall data in Glasgow for business placement in the city</dd>
+<dd>-Exploring footfall data for business placement in Scotland cities</dd>
-<dd>-Evaluating consumer behaviour and digital media through mixed methods approaches</dd>
+<dd>-Evaluating consumer behaviour and digital media through mixed methods approaches like qualitative surveys, clustering and programmatic evaluations</dd>